Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Simulations and Validation

+\item The threshold $\epsilon$ within COBE also has physical interpretation---the degree of similarity between the components. \end{itemize}

-In \figurename \ref{figpcobe} we showed the performance in terms of running time and separation accuracy of COBE when we projected the observations into lower $I_P$-dimensional space by multiplying an $I_P\times I$ random matrix \mat{P}.
-The results were averaged over 50 independent runs.
-In each run the entries of the project matrix $\mat{P}$ were drawn from independent standard normal distributions.
-From the figure, when the value of $I_P$ increases, the running time creased approximately linearly whereas the improvement on accuracy tends to mild, which justified the analysis in Section 2.6.
-Based on this fact, we may use projection to significantly improve the efficiency of COBE when $I$ is extremely large.
+\figurename \ref{figf_i} illustrates the underlying principle of the estimation of the number of components by tracking the parameter $f_i$, while \figurename \ref{figpcobe} illustrates the average (over 50 runs) performance in terms of the running time and separation accuracy of COBE with the observations projected onto a lower $D_{\text{P}}$-dimensional space by multiplying with an $D_{\text{P}}\times D$ random matrix \mat{P}.
+As desired, the running time was almost linear in the dimension of the projected space $D_\text{p}$, illustrating that we may use projections to significantly improve the efficiency of COBE when the number of observations $D$ is very large.